PREAMBLE AND SUMMARY

 The reactor building, auxiliary building, ventilation stack, as well as the buildings and structures containing equipment and instrumentation of safety systems or safety related on-line systems and communications connecting these structures were assigned a category of high importance.
 They were designed to have one point more seismic resistance than the overall ANPP site.

 The ANPP was commissioned in 1976, achieving initial criticality for Unit 1 on 22 December 1976 and for Unit 2 on 5 January 1980.
 The units were put into commercial operation on 6 October 1977 and 3 May 1980, respectively.

 In 1981, the technical-economic background was developed for further expansion of the ANPP (the second stage of the plant), taking into consideration the central heating needs of Yerevan.
 The technical-economic background was approved and coordinated with all the relevant organizations.
 In 1985, the Gorki Department of the Atomteploelectroproject Institute prepared the following project, titled Armenian NPP: Its Expansion, Taking into Consideration the Central Heating in Yerevan City.
 Excavation work began and the foundation pits for two new units (Unit 3, Unit 4) were dug.
-However, following the 1986 Chernobyl disaster, the Government made a decision to refuse further expansion of the ANPP and construction was stopped as a result.
+However, following the 1986 accident at the Chornobyl nuclear power plant, the Government made a decision to refuse further expansion of the ANPP and construction was stopped as a result.